 Machine Vision has become a key technology in the area of manufacturing and quality control.
 Increasing quality demands require inspection of every single part which in turn will lead to much more wide spread use of visual inspection systems.
-Furthermore the documentation requirements of ISO 9000 and similar quality control standards can only be met by fully automated networked inspection systems.
+Furthermore the documentation requirements and quality control standards can only be met by fully automated networked inspection systems.
 The Success of developing machine vision system depends on the understanding all parts of the imaging chain.
 Hence this course discusses about image acquisition, lens and illumination systems, image preprocessing and processing, segmentation and classification techniques used in a typical machine vision application.

-- 1. Understand the components of a machine vision system - 2.
-Select appropriate camera for a machine vision system - 3.
-Select appropriate lens for a machine vision system - 4.
-Select appropriate lighting system for a machine vision system - 5.
-Apply suitable image processing and computer vision algorithms to solve applications and case studies - 6.
-Build machine vision systems for automated inspection and assembly checking operations
+CO 1.
+Explain the components of a machine vision system.
+Understand CO 2.
+Select appropriate camera, lens and lighting system for a machine vision system.
+Apply CO 3.
+Apply image preprocessing, post processing algorithms like segmentation to solve Application and case studies.
+Apply